diaznet/arlo-downloader/README.md

 # Introduction

 In the free tier of Arlo, customers are entitled to keep up to 7 days of recording in Arlo "cloud" storage.
 After 7 days, the recordings are deleted.
-In order to ensure the camera recordings are permanently backup'ed, it is necessary to automate the downloading of the videos.
+In order to ensure the camera recordings are permanently backup'ed, we'll automate the downloading of the videos.

 # Features